jonasballweg/LivingStories/Jonas/description.md

+TODO: Refine this into an algorithmic description in natural language (like very high-level pseudo code)

 # Function Overview
+Function: adjustTextToProficiency(text, proficiencyLevel)
-Function: adjustTextToProficiency(text, proficiencyLevel, userVocabulary) Adjusting an Existing Text for the User’s Language Proficiency
+Adjusting an Existing Text for the User’s Language Proficiency
 Parameters:
 - text that should be changed
 - proficiencyLevel: The user’s language proficiency (e.g., HSK 1-9 for Mandarin, A1-C2 for European languages) described in natural language.
 - userVocabulary: A list of all words which the user knows.
 Every word gets a score assigned between 0 (user does not know the word at all) to 1 (user knows the word perfectly).
+The user vocabulary can be requested with the function getWordFamiliarity(targetWord).